nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Shop (Lisa's)
   - 41 Tablets (Skip this if you're planning on buying Capsules after DeadHead)
   - 11 Medicine
-  - 2 Ointment
+  - 2 Ointment (Optional: Burn only reduces your defense and deals 2x damage on field damage aka lava)
   - 2 CurePlus
   - 2 HealAll (Just buy one if you're buying Tablets)
   - 2 AquaBeam
-  - 2 Aquaball (3 if no IceBlast)
+  - 2 AquaBall (3 if no IceBlast)
   - 2 Bushbasher
 - Head to the Smith after buying.
   - Sell - Bone Axe / Iron Dagger / Bronze Sword